griptape-ai/griptape-docs/docs/griptape-framework/tools/index.md

 ## Overview

-One of the most powerful features of Griptape is the ability for `ToolkitTask`s to generate _chains of thought_ (CoT) and use tools that can interact with the outside world.
+One of the most powerful features of Griptape is the ability for Toolkit Tasks to generate _chains of thought_ (CoT) and use tools that can interact with the outside world.
 We use the [ReAct](https://arxiv.org/abs/2210.03629) technique to implement CoT reasoning and acting in the underlying LLMs without using any fine-tuning.

-Griptape implements the reasoning loop in the `ToolkitTask` and integrates Griptape Tools natively.
+Griptape implements the reasoning loop in the Toolkit Tasks and integrates Griptape Tools natively.

 ## Tools
 Here is an example of a pipeline using tools: